pascallaliberte/customcharts.dev/src/index.md

 * You drive the decisions, I implement and I make it good
 * We will communicate over GitHub issues and a GitHub project
 * I'll have a private URL previewing the chart
-* You'll provide a sample of the data, or I'll prepare some mock data (say, to match a sketch you provide)
 * You'll get the benefits of speed
 * If we prioritize it, we can also work on adding automatic text descriptions of the generated charts